percona/psmdb-docs/docs/install/source.md

             rw-r--r--.
 1 root root 90398894 Jul  1 11:45 percona-server-mongodb-pro-6.0.12-9.generic.src.rpm
             ```

 2. Build Percona Server for MongoDB packages.
 Here you can use the operating system of your choice.
-In the commands below we use Oracle Linux 9 for RPMs and Ubuntu 22.04 (Jammy Jellyfish) for DEB packages.
+In the commands below, we use Oracle Linux 9 for RPMs and Ubuntu 22.04 (Jammy Jellyfish) for DEB packages.

     === "Basic build"